How to Properly Hold a Mouse – Tips for Using a Mouse Correctly

 A vertical mouse allows your hand to stay in the most natural upright position, so the forearm isn’t twisted.
 The Evoluent V4 Vertical Mouse matches the shape of most hands and has a lip on the bottom, so your hand doesn’t rub against the desk.
 The Evoluent eliminates any finger contortions and reduces muscle tension and is available in right hand, left hand and small hand.

-For those people who prefer to use a raised mouse, the Oyster Vertical Mouse allows the user to choose the angle of adjustment between 20 and 70 degrees.
+For those people who prefer to use a raised mouse, the Oyster Vertical Ambidextrous Mouse allows the user to choose the angle of adjustment between 20 and 70 degrees.
 Productivity can be increased with programmable click buttons and shortcut keys.

 Depending on the type of work you do, a trackball mouse or rollermouse can give you precise cursor movement, increased control and the ability to program buttons.
 Scrolling with a wheel can reduce the movements your arm needs to make.

-If you need any help choosing the right size or type of mouse for your requirements, don’t hesitate to contact the expert team at Ergolink by visiting the showroom, call us on (08) 9240 7066 orcontact us online for more personalised advice.
+If you need any help choosing the right size or type of mouse for your requirements, don’t hesitate to contact the expert team at Ergolink by visiting the showroom, call us on (08) 9240 7066 or contact us online for more personalised advice.